GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 For scanner tool findings, impacted assets are identified using the subject field, one field for each impacted asset.
-The type flag should be set to either \"inventory-item\" or \"component\".
+The type flag should be set to either `inventory-item` or `component`.
 The uuid-ref flag must point to an inventory item or component defined in the SSP inventory or POA&M local-definitions.

-All details about the asset become available as a result of that UUID reference, such as IP address, fully qualified domain name (FQDN), and the asset\'s point of contact.
+All details about the asset become available as a result of that UUID reference, such as IP address, fully qualified domain name (FQDN), and the asset's point of contact.
 If an inventory-item contains an implemented-component field, those linked component details are also considered to be part of the inventory-item itself.